YaguraStation/notes/devops-dns.md

 In order to automate things you'll need DNS with an API.
 Next to running your own _BIND_ or _djbdns_, examples are: [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/APIReference/Welcome.html), [Cloudflare](https://api.cloudflare.com/#dns-records-for-a-zone-import-dns-records), [Dyn](https://help.dyn.com/dns-api-knowledge-base/) ... or **GCP Cloud DNS**.
 With all GCP services, including Cloud DNS, you get the holy trinity of [API](https://cloud.google.com/dns/docs/reference/v1/), [command line](https://cloud.google.com/sdk/gcloud/reference/dns/), and Web UI.

 Here _"DNS"_ is not _"registrar"_.
-You'd have your regisrar point to a DNS service of choice.
+You'd have your registrar point to a DNS service of choice.

 In terms of CI/CD tooling everything is possible with GCP.
 I like [GitLab](https://about.gitlab.com/solutions/google-cloud-platform/) and [Travis](https://travis-ci.org/) very much and tend to opt for [Cloud Build](https://cloud.google.com/cloud-build/) which naturally works well with [GCP Cloud Source Repos](https://cloud.google.com/source-repositories/) where we will store the zone file for this example.